 Price: Free for ready-to-wear businesses, $500 prepayment for everyone else.

 Higg Co is a technology company that focuses on building tools that power sustainability measurement.
-Higg Co helps brands reduce energy use, combat audit fatigue, and safeguard those who work in the supply chain.
+Higg Co. helps brands reduce energy use, combat audit fatigue, and safeguard those who work in the supply chain.
 Higg Materials Sustainability Index allows designers to create custom materials, and understand their environmental impact.

 When the product is finished, it is time to sell it!
-You can create a website, line sheets, and market your business using the apps listed below.
+You can create a website, and line sheets, and market your business using the apps listed below.

 Shopify is an e-commerce platform that allows you to easily set up an online store and start selling.
-It lets you customize your storefront, accept credit card payments, track and respond to orders — all with a few clicks.
+It lets you customize your storefront, accept credit card payments, and track and respond to orders — all with a few clicks.
 It powers over 350,000 businesses and over 1,000 Enterprise Plus customers.

 Price: 7 Days free trial, thereafter US$29 per month

 Brandboom is a wholesale e-commerce platform to create clean Line sheets, get orders directly from retailers & receive payments in simple steps.
 After setting up your line sheet, you can directly send a link to your buyers and showrooms so they can book directly and can also pay.
-This will avoid so much back-&-forth communication and missing critical SKU/sizes etc.
+This will avoid so much back-and-forth communication and missing critical SKU/sizes etc.

 Price: Free with limits and thereafter US$79/mo.

 Garmentory is one of the top online marketplaces existing right now.
-It is the ultimate source of indie boutiques, emerging and contemporary designers.
+It is the ultimate source of indie boutiques, and emerging and contemporary designers.
 By setting up a store on their online platform Garmentory gives brands access to thousands of customers around the globe.

 Boutiques and brands can submit their application on the Garmentory website and start selling after it's approved.